General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 - What was the primary single to be launched by the band Oasis?

 - Geoff Hurst famously scored a hatrick in England’s 4-2 win over West Germany within the 1966 World Cup remaining.
-Who scored the opposite purpose for England?
+Who scored the opposite aim for England?

 Answers